riadhassan/academic/_pages/cv.md

 Education
 ======
 * M.Sc. in Institute of Information and Communication Technology, Bangladesh University of Engineering and Technology (BUET), 2024 (expected)
-* B.S. in Information and Communication Engineering, Pabna University of Science and Technology, 2012
+* B.S. in Information and Communication Engineering, Pabna University of Science and Technology, 2022

 Work experience
 ======
 * Lecturer, Computer Science and Engineering
   * Green University of Bangladesh
-  * Form; February, 2022 - Till now
+  * Spring, 2022 - Till now

 Skills